-During Peggy Allen’s tenure as the Vice President of Operations, the Washington University of Health and Science has been locally and internationally recognized as a top medical education program in the Basic Sciences and the Clinical Sciences.
-With campuses located in Belize City, a Fifth Semester Review Program in Orlando, Florida, and clinical rotations within cities such as Chicago, Denver, Orlando, and Atlanta, the Washington University of Health and Science System serves more than 500 students.
+During Peggy Allen’s tenure, she has as the Vice President of Operations, the Washington University of Health and Sciences has been locally and internationally recognized as a top medical education program in the Basic Sciences and the Clinical Sciences.
+With campuses located in Belize City, a Fifth Semester Review Program in Orlando, Florida, and clinical rotations within cities such as Chicago, Denver, Orlando, and Atlanta, the American Global University System serves more than 500 students.

 Vice President Peggy Allen has established herself as a leader for the medical school program development, especially related to high-technology and bioscience.
 She has focused on partnering university research—which under her leadership has more than doubled with corporate and entrepreneurial partners.

 Vice President Peggy Allen has been recognized for her efforts to build a recognized medical school program in the region and abroad.